Turkestan cockroach: Pet food

 Turkestan cockroaches are rich in vitamin B12.

 Parasite host

-Shelfordella lateralis has been identified in Iraq as a host for larvae of the parasitic wasp Ampulex assimilis.
+P. lateralis has been identified in Iraq as a host for larvae of the parasitoid wasp Ampulex assimilis.
 An adult wasp stings the cockroach, pulls or leads it by its antenna to the wasp's nest, deposits its egg on the femur of the cockroach's midleg, then closes the nest with debris.
 Upon hatching, the wasp larva feeds externally, then bores into the cockroach for further food and pupation.